TrivadisPF/various-bigdata-prototypes/kafka/kafka-backup/impl/README.md

   * Kafka Connect to be used for the restore as well
     * this will automatically help in parallelization of the restore
+    * maybe a bit harder to use upon restore due to the fact that is in connect (plain java app would be simpler)
   * Kafka Connect should be used for the backup
     * this is the most natural choice in the Kafka ecosystem for constantly writing out data from topics
   * there are two possible Kafka Connectors available for use